 15. What are React Hooks like useCallback and useMemo, and why are they important for performance optimization?

-React provides hooks like useCallback and useMemo to optimize performance. useCallback is used to memoize functions, ensuring that a function reference remains the same between renders unless its dependencies change.
-This can prevent unnecessary re-renders of child components. useMemo is used to memoize the result of a function, allowing for efficient computation of values based on dependencies.
+is used to memoize the result of a function, allowing for efficient computation of values based on dependencies.
 Both hooks are essential for improving the performance of React components.

 16. How does server-side rendering (SSR) work in React, and what are the benefits and challenges associated with it?